 The dermal pathway is one of greatest concern when it comes to dilution as the irresponsible, unwieldy use of many essential oils may cause dermal irritation and sensitization.

 Think about it.
 Essential oils are precious resources.
-They are POTENT, VOLATILE ORGANIC CHEMICALS.
+They are POTENT, VOLATILE MOLECULES.
 The aromatic plants do not produce their essences 24/7, 365 days a year.
 The aromatics create essences at certain times of the day and at certain times of the year–and overall, each plant does not produce a whole lot of essence.
 Lavender (Lavandula angustifolia) may be harvested twice a year, a sandalwood (Santalum album) tree must grow to be FORTY years old until it can be CUT DOWN to take its heartwood.
 To obtain 1 kg of essential oil you need the following: 20-30 kg of fresh Zingibere officinalis rhizome, 150 kg of Lavandula angustifolia, 40-90 kg of Cymbopogon citratus/nardus, 1 ton of Helichrysum italicum, 5-10 tons of Melissa officinalis.
 Their potency deems it necessary to dilute them.

 Also, it is shown that more drops of essential oil have the opposite of the desired effect (i.e., more lavender may cause excitation).
 For that matter, 1 DROP of essential oil has therapy and is enough to communicate with the nervous system.